apache/accumulo-website/_docs-2/development/spark.md

 ## Reference

-* [Spark example] - Accumulo example application that uses Spark to read & write from Accumulo
+* [Spark example] - Example Spark application that reads from and writes to Accumulo
 * [MapReduce] - Documentation on reading/writing to Accumulo using MapReduce
 * [Apache Spark] - Spark project website